Systems Biology and Bioinformatics & Biobased Materials @UM

 General programme information

-Our master's programmes Systems Biology and Biobased Materials aim to prepare you to tackle the world’s challenges of today and tomorrow.
+Our master's programmes Systems Biology and Bioinformatics and Biobased Materials aim to prepare you to tackle the world’s challenges of today and tomorrow.
 Challenges regarding health, the environment and life as a whole.
 That’s why you'll want to pick up more skills than you can get from lectures alone.
 We therefore offer a unique curriculum based on project-centred learning, where you immediately apply what you have learned to real-life situations.

 Our way of teaching: project-based and research-based learning.

-As with many Maastricht University programmes, the master’s in Systems Biology and Biobased Materials are taught using Problem-Based Learning (PBL).
+As with many Maastricht University programmes, the master’s in Systems Biology and Bioinformatics and Biobased Materials are taught using Problem-Based Learning (PBL).
 You will work in small groups of about 12 students on real-life topics and problems facing researchers.
 You conduct discussions, exchange knowledge and formulate your learning goals as a group.
 In addition to PBL, the programme employs Research-Based Learning (RBL).
 Students formulate their own research questions, make their own discoveries and develop (technical) solutions, rather than solely learning about existing theories, systems and methods.
 You’ll work on contemporary research topics as part of your studies.
 In addition, practical skills training is incorporated into the courses.

 Choose your programme